-The group specialises in creating and presenting art in the public space.
-They have an ongoing billboard exhibition that has been running since 1999 on Szosa Chełmińska in Toruń – the billboards are provided free of charge by AMS from Poznań, allowing the group to exhibit its own works as well as those created by guest artists.
-The billboards are in the immediate vicinity of the largest market in the city and boast a sizable audience.
-The gallery displays art on billboards on Różana Street, on advertising posts and on mobile billboards, in the streets in Torun and other cities.
-Gallery artists also create murals, posters, as well as outdoor events and social events in the city and organize exhibitions for other artists.
-Galeria Rusz is the founder and organizer of the International Festival of Art on Billboards - Art Moves.
+The group specialises in creating and presenting art in the public space; nevertheless, Galeria Rusz has also exhibited their work in galleries.
+They have an ongoing billboard exhibition that has been running since 1999 on Szosa Chełmińska in Toruń – the space is provided free of charge by the company AMS from Poznań, allowing the group to exhibit its own works as well as those created by guest artists.
+The billboard was in the immediate vicinity of the largest market in the city and thus boasted a sizable audience.
+In 2014 it was taken down by the owner of the plot it stood on.
+However, the new billboard it got replaced with is located in almost the same spot.

 As Monika Weychert-Waluszko writes about the work of Joanna Górska:

 Her art is like a mirror.
 With masterful precision she portrays her neighbors, gallery regulars, artists, but also 'the buffet gang' or 'divers', people who go to exhibitions to drink and in some cases, eat, as well as transvestites or grandmothers, who spend time observing their neighbors from their windows.
 As described in the title of one of her exhibitions they are 'ordinary-extraordinary' people.
 For me, this is the key to Górska's work.